zachlatta/meta/applications/google_rise_2016.md

 Grants and company sponsorships.
 We plan to continue to keep Hack Clubs free for students by not collecting membership dues.

-We're thinking about building a regional grant pipeline: a process for consistently applying and winning grants in areas we have clubs.
+We're thinking about building a regional grant pipeline: a data-driven process for consistently applying and winning grants in areas we have clubs.
 We're still in the ideation phase for this.

 Other ideas include creating a Hack Club gap year, where club members and leaders could apply to take a gap year before college and work on Hack Club.